KnightOS/KnightOS/docs/kernel/general/filesystem.md

 ### End of Table

 No further data.
-The length of this entry is always 0.
+This entry does not include the length field.

 ### File